santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-dynamic-component-out-of-the-box.md

 [DynamicComponent](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-1/#dynamiccomponent ) is a new built-in Blazor component that can be used to render dynamic components using its type and optional parameters.

-Let's assume you want to show a to-do list as a list view and a table view, as shown in the below image.
+Let's assume you want to show a to-do list as a `list view` and a `table view`, as shown in the below image.
 You can quickly develop this functionality using `DynamicComponent.`